 Below is a link to the "American Artist's Watercolor Magazine" article describing my approach to painting:BLOG

 I have recently returned to painting in oils, specifically portraits.
-To see my paintings you can visit my Portrait Blog
+To see my paintings you can visit my Portraits site

 Welcome to my site!

-My watercolor paintings are reproduced using the pigment printing process because it accurately duplicates the luminous quality of my watercolor washes.
+My watercolor paintings are reproduced using a pigment printing process because it accurately duplicates the luminous quality of my watercolor washes.
+The longevity of the inks is the same as that of my watercolor paints.

-My limited edition Giclée prints are printed on a heavyweight archival watercolor paper, the same paper I use for my original watercolor paintings.
+My limited edition prints are printed on a heavyweight archival watercolor paper.
 The inks used are archival pigmented inks.
 Each print is signed and numbered.

 Secure payments can be made using Visa, Mastercard, or PayPal, the site has been certified by Security Metrics (see below)